 We recorded a BBC Humberside session around this time and took part in a Battle of the bands in Hull, losing out in our heat to a young blond singing over godawful Europop backing tracks whilst we lied claiming to be residents of North Lincolnshire to avoid disqualification.

 There was a bottom of the bill support slot opening for a certain Biffy Clyro at the Bivouac night in Lincoln in 2002 (they were very tight musically and very Scottish) and we attempted a tour of sorts in 2004, playing well received shows in Newcastle, Carlisle and London before a dispiriting end in Leicester made us abandon our flyering duties and head home to watch Liverpool defeat Juventus on T.V.

 It was an era where the arsenal of internet tools we now take for granted to aid unsigned acts looking for a DIY digital platform were not yet established and Myspace was in its infancy.

 But we ended it at the right time and on good terms.
-Maybe it will turn out to be my own personal singular full tilt attempt at 20-30 something rock stardom,hampered by the usual pitfalls and distractions of the parochial band attempting to create something.
+Maybe it will turn out to be our own personal singular full tilt attempt at 20-30 something rock stardom,hampered by the usual pitfalls and distractions of the parochial band attempting to create something.
 The distractions and influences of others can dampen the blind belief and naivety to think you will succeed on some grand scale, the tornado of possibility that tears through your devil may care young mind loses in some ways and gains in others as you age.
-The 2015,not so slightly autistic version of myself can offer is:If you are going to get in the van and book your own tour playing your music that 18-26 window is your best bet to go out and make memories and take part in the journey.
+The 2015 version of myself would argue,If you are going to get in the van and book your own tour playing your music that 18-26 window is your best bet to go out and make memories and take part in the journey.
 Before the complications of even the simplest adult existence bite.

 Let the music you make during this time be the cats eyes of your memory.